-Leonard Kincaid is the co-founder and Executive Director of the Houston Recovery Center.
-His experience in the field of addiction and mental health spans over thirty years.
+Leonard Kincaid is co-founder and executive director of Houston Recovery Center.
+His experience in the field of addiction and mental health spans more than 30 years.
 His diverse background of clinical work and program administration has been a tremendous value to the center.
-Educated in Texas and Mississippi, Mr. Kincaid has a Master’s in Business Administration, is a Licensed Professional Counselor and a Licensed Chemical Dependency Counselor.
-Mr. Kincaid currently serves on several boards supporting individuals experiencing mental health issues and addiction, including Texas Recovers, Network of Behavioral Health Providers and Crisis Intervention Houston.
-He is also co-founder and Chair of the Houston Recovery Initiative, a coalition formed in 2010 to implement a recovery-oriented system of care (ROSC) model for Houston.
-Mr. Kincaid is excited to be a member of the Houston Recovery Center team and looks forward to the organization’s growth to better serve the community
+Educated in Texas and Mississippi, Kincaid has a Master’s in Business Administration, is a Licensed Professional Counselor and a Licensed Chemical Dependency Counselor.

 She volunteers for the Houston Recovery Initiative as the Recovery Advocacy Committee Chair.
 Her most recent advocacy project is a documentary called Generation Found.
 Her role as Associate Producer helped lead the Houston community in making and funding the film.
 Created by Greg Williams, director of The Anonymous People, Generation Found tells the story of Houston’s unique community support and programs for youth and family recovery.
 Suzanne presented with Greg Williams at the 2014 American Public Health Association National Conference on the impact of films on public health.
 In October 2016 she was awarded the Distinguished Advocate award by the Houston Chapter of the Texas Association of Addiction Professionals.

-Suzanne has a BA in Psychology from Franklin and Marshall College and is currently pursuing an MPH in Healthcare Management at the University of Texas Health Science Center School of Public Health.
-She is an avid cyclist, enjoys crossfit, travel and the arts.
+Suzanne has a BA in Psychology from Franklin and Marshall College and has an MPH in Healthcare Management at the University of Texas Health Science Center School of Public Health.
+She is an avid cyclist, enjoys CrossFit, travel, and the arts.